 He worked for the Museum of Modern Art and The Centre Pompidou Paris upon graduation, making videos on their many and varied exhibitions.

-He shot Short films produced in London: A Bridge, released in the UK on 250 copies prior to Tarantino’s feature, Jackie Brown.
+He shot Short films produced in London: A Bridge, (for the All Saints) released in the UK on 250 copies prior to Tarantino’s feature, Jackie Brown.
 Then Another Chance (for Roger Sanchez) with Kelly Hutchinson and Joshua Dov, Song to Say Goodbye (for Placebo) with Field Cate and Michael Carr.